-This limited edition artist’s book was made for the Boston University MFA poetry project, an annual event for degree candidates.
-Each artist is randomly paired with a current or former poet in the BU writing program.
-The artist interprets one or several poems in whatever form they choose.
+I made limited edition artist’s books for the Boston University poetry project, an annual MFA degree candidate event.
+Artists are paired by chance with a current or former poet from the BU writing department.
+The artist interprets one or several poems in collaboration with the author.

-Jacob Strautmann wrote his poem ‘Request, Upper Big Branch’ in response to the April 5, 2010 coal mining disaster in West Virginia.
-Twenty-nine men died in a massive coal dust explosion.
-Massey Energy Corporation was found to be guilty of flagrant violations of Mine Safety and Health Administration regulations with tacit approval by government inspectors.
+Jacob Strautmann wrote ‘Request, Upper Big Branch’ in response to the April 5, 2010 coal mining disaster in West Virginia.
+Twenty-nine men died in a coal dust explosion.
+Massey Energy Corporation was found guilty of flagrant violations of Mine Safety and Health Administration regulations with tacit approval by government inspectors.

-Italics are used in the poem to quote a government document which stipulated that ‘Removal of the mantrips shall only take place under the direct supervision of an Authorized Representative of the Mine Safety and Health Administration.’
-A ‘mantrip’ is a small vehicle, also referred to as a Jitney Personnel Carrier, used to transport people into and out of the mine; the Ellis Portal is the opening in the ground used to access the mine.
+The poem uses italics to quote a government document that stipulated ‘Removal of the mantrips shall only take place under the direct supervision of an Authorized Representative of the Mine Safety and Health Administration.’
+A ‘mantrip’ is a small vehicle, also referred to as a Jitney Personnel Carrier, used to transport people into and out of the mine.
+The Ellis Portal is the opening in the ground used to access the mine.

-Four of fifty unique hardcover books with portfolio sleeves were made: typeset in Adobe Garamond Pro, text printed with Epson Stylus Photo 1400 printer on Arches Aquarelle 90 lb hot press paper, sumi ink paintings, with end papers and end caps hand painted in methyl cellulose acrylic paint.
+I made four unique hardcover books with portfolio sleeves, typeset in Adobe Garamond Pro, text printed with Epson Stylus Photo 1400 printer on Arches Aquarelle 90 lb hot press paper, sumi ink paintings, with end papers and end caps hand painted in methyl cellulose acrylic paint.

 9″ x 6″, 24 pages, Copyright 2012